jasonslchen/RateThisFood/README.md

 # RateThisFood

-A food rating web application to rate foods by dishes and find restaurants to eat at with that food.
+A full stack food rating web application to rate foods by dishes.

 Click to checkout the video.